 Director of Transition Services; Assistant Director, NESCA

 May 1st is often referred to as “College Decision Day,” the deadline by which students must submit their deposit and commit to enrolling at the college of their choice.
-Given that students are applying to an increasing number of colleges, with multiple “safety schools” on their application lists, students are often still comparing and contrasting several prospective college choices during the winter and spring months of their senior year.
-Moreover, this year, due to the pandemic students may be choosing among colleges they have never visited or making first-time visits to colleges during spring vacation weeks.
+Given that students are applying to an increasing number of colleges, with multiple “safety schools” on their application lists, some students will be comparing and contrasting several prospective college choices during the winter and spring months of their senior year.

 There are some common variables that students learn to compare when researching and visiting colleges: